England | Scotland | Wales | Northern Ireland | Ireland

 Our Agreement We will

 The practice considers aggressive behaviour to be any personal, abusive and/or aggressive comments, cursing and/or swearing, physical contact and/or aggressive gestures.
 The practice will request the removal of any patient from the practice list who is aggressive or abusive towards a doctor, member of staff, other patient, or who damages property.
 All instances of actual physical abuse on any doctor or member of staff, by a patient or their relatives will be reported to the police as an assault.

 Stour Surgery uses the telephone systems of the surgery to communicate with patients to a high degree.
 For medical legal reasons and to comply with the 'Law for Business Practice Regulations' we record all telephone calls to and from the surgery.
-To protect the privacy of any call and the confidentiality of information only the three partners Dr Klein, Dr Wilson and Dr McAskie, together with the Practice Manager and Office Manager will be able to access the recordings.
+To protect the privacy of any call and the confidentiality of information only the four partners Dr Klein, Dr Wilson, Dr McAskie and Dr Wrigley together with the Practice Manager and Office Manager will be able to access the recordings.

 Access to the recordings will only be made when there is a specific business need and are not for the benefit of patients.
 Should any message need to be accessed then it will only take place when there are two of the above people in agreement as to the need to access the message.

 It is envisaged that it would be extremely rare that there will be any need to listen retrospectively to any call.
 If any patient has queries please contact the Practice Manager.

 Comments, Complaints & Suggestions Leaflet

 If you do not mind your data being used for research purposes, you do not need to do anything else.
 To opt-out, visit the 'Your NHS Data Matters' website - www.nhs.uk/your-nhs-data-matters - where you can find out more about data sharing and set a national data opt-out.